TOB Day 2: Road Race (42mi)

 The Cat 3/4 race was a three lap, 14 mile loop including a final climb involving peak gradients of 18%.
 Leading up to the weekend, there was a lot of buzz about this final climb, and to prepare, I spent a good amount of time at the Crown Hill Cemetery to work on my climbing technique.

 Map of the Bloomington RR course.
-It's 14 miles,
+It's 14 miles, but the deciding factor was the last mile. |

 One of the disadvantages of being a solo rider is getting the race number on, especially when every rider needed two numbers, one on the side and one on the back.
 When I saw a team passing by, I asked them if they could press my number on my jersey (I had already applied glue), but to my surprise, they rejected me and told me to go to registration.
 I had to wait another 10 minutes until I luckily found a spectator walking by to press my number on.